ACFTest/locke/docs/Human-Readable-Doc.md

   - **Previous Day Claims:** Locke tokens claimed the previous day are added to the base supply.

 #### Total Daily Supply:
-  - **Total Daily Supply:** Current available tokens on the day.
+  - **Total Daily Supply:** Current available Locke tokens on the day.
 Amount ranges from 0M to Max Daily Supply Limit.

 #### Examples:
 - **Example 1:**